gwarne60/gwarne60.github.io/_posts/2024-12-21-weekend-proj.md

     Agitation: The agitator is started and stopped using dedicated start and stop pushbuttons with a latching mechanism.
 Its speed is controlled by a remote analog output setpoint.
 A timer tracks the programmed runtime of the agitator.
 Another timer acts as a fault detection mechanism, checking for the presence of a running feedback signal.
 The agitator will stop automatically after its programmed runtime, if the stop button is pressed, or if a fault is detected (no feedback).
 ---

-That was pretty good, one of the biggest things that sticks out to me missing is its failure to mention the interlock/permissive for the heating control despite mentioning it for the 'Pumping' summary.
-But overall the summary of the logic is correct, I was curious to see if it glossed over the temperature interlock on the heater or not in memory though:
+That was pretty good, but something I was curious about was how it partitioned the functionalities.
+So after asking it to expand...

 ---
+# Gemini 2.0 Flash w/ Thought:
 Operational Outline: Pumping System

 How to Operate: